General Psychiatry Residency

-Description: Introduction to self-care practices that incorporates a three-pronged approach to resilience: 1) Elicitation of the relaxation response; 2) Development of stress awareness techniques and cognitive strategies for coping; and 3) Development of adaptive perspectives.
+Description: Introduction to self-care practices is taught at the very beginning of residency.
+This evidence-based program incorporates a three-pronged approach to resilience: 1) Elicitation of the relaxation response; 2) Development of stress awareness techniques and cognitive strategies for coping; and 3) Development of adaptive perspectives.

 Psychiatric Interviewing and the Mental Status Examination

-Course directors: Sheritta Strong, MD and Jeana Benton, MD
+Course directors: Melissa O’Dell, MD and Dana Raml, MD

 CBT Didactics and Group CBT Supervision